Understanding MariaDB Enterprise Cluster

 wsrep_provider system variable.

-MariaDB Enterprise Server 10.4 installations have the option of using the enterprise-build of the Galera 4 plugin.
+MariaDB Enterprise Server 10.4 and 10.5 installations use an enterprise-build of the Galera 4 plugin.
 This includes all the features of Galera Cluster 4 as well as enterprise features like GCache encryption.

 To enable MariaDB Enterprise Cluster, use the